MAKEUP PRODUCTS (NON-PERMANENT)

 5185

-While most chemicals in beauty products and cosmetics present very little or no danger, several have been linked to substantial health conditions, including cancer, reproductive and neurological harm, and developmental delays.
-Chemicals in cosmetics gain entry to a person's body through internal use, the skin, and inhalation, and lead to similar risks as food chemicals, per this site.
+While the majority of chemicals in cosmetic products pose little or absolutely no risk, several dozen are associated with considerable health issues, including cancer, and neurological harm.
+Chemicals in cosmetics enter the body through inhalation, the skin, and ingestion, and cause similar risks as food chemicals, per this site.

-Chemicals associated with cancer are found in food, water, and many other common items.
-But, no area of consumer items is accountable to less government oversight than cosmetics, including NYC Cover Stick.
-Although many of the contaminants and chemicals in cosmetics in all likelihood pose little risk, subjection to a few is associated with worrying health disorders, such as cancer.
+Chemicals associated with cancer are found in water, food, and several other everyday products.
+Still, no category of consumer products is accountable to less government inspection than cosmetics and other personal products, including NYC Cover Stick.
+While most of the chemicals in cosmetics and personal care products very likely pose little risk, subjection to a few is associated with critical health conditions, such as cancer.